prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 ===============================================================================

 This is the first part of a lengthy ProDy example.
-The aim is to repeat the calculations for p38 MAP kinase (MAPK) that was published in [AB09]_.
+The aim is to repeat the calculations for p38 MAP kinase (MAPK) that were published in [AB09]_.
-In this part, we perform the calculations, using the same p38 MAPK dataset.
+In this part, we perform the calculations using the same p38 MAPK dataset.

 Input
 -------------------------------------------------------------------------------